Storage and Display Your Mineral and Rock CollectionListing by Chitika

 Cardboard boxes are even easier to make, and the advantage of them is that they can be made to suit the size of the specimen, as opposed to when using a premade trays like on the photo below.

 You can buy the drawers, card trays, and different storage boxes from specialist dealers.
-I get all my stuff from this website.

 There are also specimen stands if you want to display them, jars, tubes, small bottles, dome cases, round boxes, universal boxes, and magnifying boxes for small specimen (I find that fantastic!), and - all for very affordable prices.